alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 7. Your long runs become so long, you have to check two parts of the weather forecast.
 The conditions when you start.. and the conditions when you expect to finish.

-8. When 45 degrees means you now run with a shirt on (for guys).
+8. When it's 45 degrees outside and you think to yourself, "Dang this is some nice tank-top and shorts weather".

 9. It feels like Christmas when someone wants to talk to you about running.
 GUs, carbo-loading, pace and taper strategies, hills and tempos, running shoes, what to wear, pronation, GPS watches, chafing..
 Oh yes, more please.